The French alphabet is essentially identical to the English alphabet but the difference lies in its pronunciation.

 Easily the biggest challenge for English speakers trying to learn French is getting the pronunciation of the alphabet right.

 For every seemingly familiar word that looks like something easily pronounced, dangers abound.

 Here’s a quick and dirty guide to pronouncing French sounds the correct way.

 It covers the vast majority of cases, but there are exceptions.
 Please refer to this page as we move on to further lessons.

-Even simple letters are anything but simple — but never fear, with a little practice it will come naturally.
+Even simple letters of the French alphabet are anything but simple — but never fear, with a little practice it will come naturally.

 Pay special attention to the r and u since they are the letters most likely to cause difficulties.

 |a||a||r[a]t||bras (arm), chat (cat)|

 |c before e,i,y||s||[s]tanza||semence (seed), ciment (cement)|